Oliver v. Hofmeister

-Adding insult to injury, two of the school districts—Jenks and Union Public Schools—turned around and sued the parents for accepting their scholarships!
-Becket defended the students’ rights again, this time all the way to the Oklahoma Supreme Court.
-The court eventually dismissed the lawsuit, chastising the school districts for going after their own students.
+Two of the school districts—Jenks and Union Public Schools—then turned around and sued the parents for accepting their scholarships.
+Becket defended the students’ rights again, this time all the way to the Oklahoma Supreme Court, which dismissed the lawsuit, chastising the school districts for going after their own students.

-Despite that ruling, the school districts had the nerve to renew the lawsuit, this time against the State Board of Education for granting the scholarships.
+Despite that ruling, the school districts renewed the lawsuit, this time against the State Board of Education for granting the scholarships.
 In 2014, a lower court upheld the scholarship program, but only for students attending schools that were secular or religious “in name only.”
 Becket stepped in again, arguing what should have been obvious: when the state makes benefits generally available to its citizens, it can’t discriminate against some of them just because they are religious.
-We pointed out that this bizarre ruling would require the state to examine the beliefs of every religious school and decide which ones were too religious to accept the students’ scholarships.
+Becket pointed out that this bizarre ruling would require the state to examine the beliefs of every religious school and decide which ones were too religious to accept the students’ scholarships.

 In February 2016, the Oklahoma Supreme Court once again ruled in the students’ favor, finally upholding the Lindsey Nicole Scholarship Program for Children with Disabilities for good.
 Oklahoma children with learning disabilities are free to use their share of the state’s education funds for an education best suited to their individual needs.

 The Oklahoma Supreme Court’s ruling reaffirms that the government is not allowed to create a Goldilocks scenario of deciding which religious beliefs are ”just right.”
 The First Amendment requires that public programs be administered neutrally, without regard to religious belief.
 Thanks to Becket, the students and their families are finally able to participate in Oklahoma’s scholarship program on equal footing with everyone else.

 Importance to Religious Liberty: